RubyLearning/blog/content/post/2007/05/04/thinkdry-interview.md

 ---
-title: "ThinkDRY Interview"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-05-04"
-layout: post
 categories:
 - news
 - rails
 - ruby
+date: 2007-05-04
+layout: post
+title: ThinkDRY Interview
 ---

 **Vincent Spehner** heads the company [ThinkDRY](http://www.thinkdry.com/), based in Pune.
 Recently, I had a chance to talk to him and requested him to share some of his